mozman/ezdxf/docs/source/dxfentities/3dface.rst

 .. warning::

     Do not instantiate entity classes by yourself - always use the provided factory functions!

 .. class:: Face3d

-    :class:`Face3d` because :class:`3dface` is not a valid Python class name.
+    The class name is :class:`Face3d` because :class:`3dface` is not a valid Python class name.

     .. attribute:: dxf.vtx0